hackettka/HTML-CSS/p_and_h.md

 </html>
 ```

-ACTIVITY:
+## Activity:
-Add a title, header, and paragraph to your 'index.html' file.
+In you `index.html` file, add a title, header, and paragraph.
 Re-save the file.
 Go into your finder and open it.

 What do you notice about how the information is organized?

+### Reminder:
-Reminder: the `<head>` element is for information about the webpage.
+The `<head>` element is for information about the webpage.
 For example, the `<title>` in the template below will appear in the browser tab.
 <br/>
 <br/>
 <br/>